Paul Goldschmidt Player Props: Cardinals vs. Pirates

 Paul Goldschmidt At The Plate

-- He ranks 22nd in batting average, 10th in on base percentage, and 63rd in slugging among the qualifying hitters in MLB play.
+- Among qualifying hitters in baseball, his batting average ranks 30th, his on-base percentage ranks 10th, and he is 68th in the league in slugging.

-- Goldschmidt has reached base via a hit in 11 games this season (of 14 played), and had multiple hits in six of those games.
+- In 80.0% of his games this season (12 of 15), Goldschmidt has picked up at least one hit, and in six of those games (40.0%) he recorded more than one.

-- He has homered in one of 14 games, and in 1.6% of his plate appearances.
+- He has hit a home run in one of 15 games, and in 1.5% of his plate appearances.

-- Goldschmidt has driven in a run in five games this season (35.7%), including two games with multiple runs batted in.
+- Goldschmidt has driven in a run in six games this year (40.0%), including two games with multiple runs batted in.

-- He has scored at least once seven times this season (50%), including one multi-run game.
+- In seven of 15 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.